 And unscrew it.

 The evolution of the flex-wing hang glider is not straight-forward.
 This single surface design, which I think is a Seedwings (California) Sensor of the late 1970s, pre-dates the discarding of draggy deflexor cables in favour of stronger and stiffer leading edge tubes.
-However, the Seedwings trade mark curved tips, configured with a tapered glass fiber extension of the leading edge bowed into a curve by sail tension, was ahead of its time.
-(Seedwings of California is a separate entity from Seedwings, Europe.)
+However, the Seedwings trade mark curved tip, configured with a tapered glass fiber extension of the leading edge bowed by sail tension, was ahead of its time.
+(Seedwings of California is a separate entity from Seedwings in Europe.)

 Running a major hang gliding competition in the USA was a complex endeavor.

 …the organizing committee began wading through the streams of township, state, insurance and health department regulations.
 Additional acreage was leased and prepared for the landing field and spectator areas… Hot air balloon rides, parachute jumps, ultralight demonstrations, sailplane displays and frisbee contests were ready when needed for slow times during the competition.
 E-Z Wider provided banners, signs, financial support and $500 first place prize money.
 The U.S. Army Reserve brought in a sound system, drinking water, support equipment, a med-evac helicopter and personnel.